zacharee/SamloaderKotlin/README.md

 3. Create a file following following the template `strings_COUNTRY_CODE.properties` (e.g., `strings_fr.properties`).
 4. Copy the contents of `strings_en.properties` into your new file.
 5. Translate the values (everything to the right of the `=` signs).
+6. Open [common/build.gradle.kts](/common/build.gradle.kts) and scroll down until you find the `i18n4k` block.
+7. Add your two-letter locale to the `sourceCodeLocales` list (i.e., `sourceCodeLocales = listOf("en", "ru", "YOUR_LOCALE")`).
-6. Create a PR with your translations.
+8. Create a PR with your translations.

 Note: Pay special attention to formatting arguments.
 Numbers inside curly brackets (e.g., `{0}`, `{1}`) should be kept as-is as they will be replaced with text during the application's runtime.